 If deficiencies are found, the supervisory authority requests a corresponding correction by the licensee.
-In cases where it can be no longer guaranteed that there are sufficient safety precautions in place, the licensing and supervisory authority may demand that operation be suspended for the time being until the deficiencies have been rectified (\rightarrow Chapter 7 (2iv)).
+In cases where it can be no longer guaranteed that there are sufficient safety precautions in place, the licensing and supervisory authority may demand that operation be suspended for the time being until the deficiencies have been rectified.
+This also applies if doubts about the validity of the licensing assumptions for the demonstration of accident control arise, as far as accident control is not only impaired to a minor extent.
+If accident control is no longer given without plant modification, this leads to a shutdown of the plant ( $\rightarrow$ Chapter 7 (2iv)).
+A potential plant modification will be subjected to a new licensing process.
+The specification of the obligations to give information in this procedure is currently being prepared by the Federal Regulator.